Find out how your age affects your nutritional needs, and what you should be eating for a healthy, balanced diet...

 As we grow older, various physiological and psychological changes occur which have a direct effect on nutritional requirements.
 The body becomes less efficient at absorbing and using many vitamins and minerals.
 Long-term use of prescription drugs can reduce the absorption of certain nutrients.
 At the same time, many people find that as they get older their appetite decreases.
 Since the need for vitamins and minerals stays the same, or in some cases increases, it becomes even more important that the food we eat is healthy and nutritious.

 Digestive problems, like constipation, piles and diverticular disease, are more common as we age and become less active.
 Ensure you keep your fluid intake up by drinking lots of water.
-Being active helps the guts, even walking or yoga can help reduce stress and anxiety levels which can contribute to constipation.
+Being active helps the gut function appropriately, even walking or yoga can help reduce stress and anxiety levels which can contribute to constipation.

 Our sense of smell and taste becomes less acute as we get older, but don't fall into the trap of adding extra salt to your food - use herbs, spices and other flavourings such as garlic, lemon juice, flavoured vinegars or mustard.

 The risk of heart attack and stroke also rises steadily with age.
-The major contributing factors – nutritional deficiencies, too much saturated fat, alcohol, smoking and lack of exercise can all be avoided.
+The major contributing factors – nutritional deficiencies, too much saturated fat, alcohol, smoking and a lack of exercise are factors which can all be addressed.

-As we get older, our body tends to become less efficient at absorbing or manufacturing vitamin D. The body can make vitamin D by the action of sunlight on the skin, but as people get older they tend to spend less time outside, so make sure your diet contains at least 10 micrograms of vitamin D or consider a supplement.
+As we get older, our body tends to become less efficient at absorbing or manufacturing vitamin D. The body can make vitamin D by the action of sunlight on the skin, but as people get older they tend to spend less time outside, so make sure your diet contains vitamin D rich foods like eggs and oily fish.
+Over 65s are also advised to take a supplement of 10 micrograms of vitamin D daily.

 Fibre - Make sure that your diet includes lots of fibre-rich foods such as wholegrains, oats, fruits, vegetables, beans and lentils.
-A small glass of prune juice in the morning will help to prevent constipation.
+A small glass of prune juice in the morning may alleviate constipation.

-Vitamin D - Small amounts of vitamin D are found in margarine, eggs and oil-rich fish.
+Vitamin D - Small amounts of vitamin D are found in eggs and oil-rich fish as well as fortified foods such as spreads.
 Vitamin D can also be made by the action of sunlight on the skin so when the weather is warm, expose your arms and face to the sun for at least 20 minutes a day.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.